-Just as a decision that particular speech is unprotected will constitute an adverse precedent, permitting the suppression of other speech, so too, a decision that certain speech is protected will constitute a positive precedent that will shelter other speech.
-What is viewed as extreme or dangerous or offensive varies enormously from time to time and place to place.
+Just as a decision that particular free speech is unprotected will constitute an adverse precedent, permitting the suppression of other speech, so too, a decision that certain speech is protected constitutes a positive precedent that will shelter other speech.
+What is viewed as extreme or dangerous or offensive varies enormously from time to time and from place to place.
 Therefore, a decision protecting speech that conveys a particular message can be used to shield speech that conveys a diametrically opposed message.

-In decisions issued during the 1930's and 1940's, 18 the Supreme Court protected speech expressing racial bigotry by speakers whose views were abhorrent to many listeners.
-In Terminiello v.
-Chicago, 19 for example, the Court protected attacks on racial and political groups that were well represented in the Chicago neighborhood where the speech occurred, thus profoundly upsetting and angering many listeners.
-In the 1960's, Terminiello and other similar cases were cited as precedents for judicial decisions that protected the free speech rights of Martin Luther King and other civil rights leaders, who conveyed their anti-bigotry messages in segregated Southern towns.
-20 Thus, again, many listeners were profoundly upset and angered.
+For example, in decisions issued during the 1930s and 1940s, the Supreme Court protected speech expressing racial bigotry by speakers whose views were abhorrent to many listeners.
+For example, in Terminiello v.
+Chicago, the Court protected attacks on racial and political groups that were well represented in the Chicago neighborhood where the speech occurred, thus profoundly upsetting and angering many listeners.
+In the 1960s, Terminiello and other similar cases were cited as precedents by judicial decisions that protected the free speech rights of Martin Luther King and other civil rights leaders, who conveyed their anti-bigotry messages in segregated Southern towns, thus profoundly upsetting and angering many listeners.